rmrk-team/rmrk-docs/docs/usecases/revealable.md

 This is not very web3.

-RMRK's [Multi-Resource NFTs](/lego2-multi-resource) are uniquely positioned to resolve this in a fully on-chain way, with no issuer rug-pulls being an option.
+RMRK's [Multi-Asset NFTs](/lego2-multi-resource) are uniquely positioned to resolve this in a fully on-chain way, with no issuer rug-pulls being an option.

-An NFT can have zero resources, in which case the metadata - including the URI to the media file - is placed in the root level of the NFT, just like in standards like ERC721.
+An NFT can have zero assets, in which case the metadata - including the URI to the media file - is placed in the root level of the NFT, just like in standards like ERC721.

 In this case, such a RMRK NFT is fully compatible with ERC721 and is considered to be _revealable_.

-If the **issuer** of the collection adds a new resource to an NFT from this collection, this new resource will, if [accepted](/lego2-multi-resource#proposing-accepting-replacing), replace the root-level metadata in all interfaces, renders, wallets, etc.
+If the **issuer** of the collection adds a new asset to an NFT from this collection, this new asset will, if [accepted](/lego2-multi-resource#proposing-accepting-replacing), replace the root-level metadata in all interfaces, renders, wallets, etc.

-> ⚠️ A resource **always** takes priority over root-level metadata
+> ⚠️ An asset **always** takes priority over root-level metadata (null-asset)

-You may be wondering if this makes it possible to still rug the art from the issuer side - just keep replacing resources, and eventually replace with something unfitting?
+You may be wondering if this makes it possible to still rug the art from the issuer side - just keep replacing assets, and eventually replace with something unfitting?

-No, in Multi-Resource NFT systems, each mutation like a resource addition or a resource replacement is a two-party operation where the issuer _proposes_ the new resource, and the NFT owner _accepts_ the new resource.
+No, in Multi-Asset NFT systems, each mutation like an asset addition or an asset replacement is a two-party operation where the issuer _proposes_ the new asset, and the NFT owner _accepts_ the new asset.

 ![](../../static/img/post_imgs/mr_03.png)

-Now, rather than hit the Opensea "refresh metadata" button, the user only has to click "Accept new resource" after inspecting it - and it all happens on chain.
+Now, rather than hit the Opensea "refresh metadata" button, the user only has to click "Accept new asset" after inspecting it - and it all happens on chain.

-If the owner wishes to keep the old resource or even keep the NFT unrevealed, they can just choose not to accept the new resource (though it should be noted that the revealed resource is on chain in the pending queue - just not applied - so it is easy to find out what it was revealed as).
+If the owner wishes to keep the old asset or even keep the NFT unrevealed, they can just choose not to accept the new asset (though it should be noted that the revealed asset is on chain in the pending queue - just not applied - so it is easy to find out what it was revealed as).

 ### Advantages